Menopause, belly fat – Why?

 During this time of low progesterone, we see dips in energy.
 Also during this time, we see a number of sleep issues.
 An easy explanation of the sleep issues is that more GABA (inhibitory-relaxing) than glutamate (excitatory-arousing) neurotransmitters are required for proper sleep.
 Progesterone loss also causes a loss of GABA.
 That’s the short story.
 I go into “sleep” in depth in other articles.
 Here is a collection of help falling asleep and staying asleep for the night articles.
 For instant gratification, if you just want the natural best natural sleep aids explained regarding what part of the sleep cycle they are good for refer to the referenced article.
 If you need more help in the energy or sleep areas, please consult me.

 Well, testosterone levels drop next -that causes loss of libido and muscle mass and starts the reversal of the muscle to fat ratio.
 Of course, unchecked, this causes weight gain.
 So, you need to change to an anti-inflammatory diet plan if this is not how you’re already eating.
-Now, it becomes critical for health and “muffins.”
-Supplements such as acetyl l carnitine and l-glutamine help the cause when it comes to building metabolically active lean body mass.
+You can also go a step farther and use a Paleo plan or best yet, a nutritional ketosis diet plan.
+Now, it ( what you eat) becomes critical for health and “muffins.”
+Supplements such as acetyl l carnitine, BCAA’s and l-glutamine help the cause when it comes to building metabolically active lean body mass.

 Next, estrogen drops to the point where you stop menstruating, and the hot flushes come full force.
 During this time we tend to see increasing insulin levels due to typical weight gain with abdominal fat gain which then causes an increase in inflammation and more of an increase in cortisol.

 The hunger hormones leptin and ghrelin go “out of whack” due to menopause too.
 In short, these control cravings and appetite- again entirely fixable.
 How?
 Mainly, with my anti-inflammatory diet (and exercise plus some tricks explained in my weight loss solutions article).
-As an addendum to that article, I’d like to add two thumbs up for a nutritional ketosis diet for weight loss.
+As a reminder, I’d like to add two thumbs up for a nutritional ketosis diet for weight loss.
 Doing this sort of diet plan which is fully explained in the article just linked, will help with cravings and excess hunger from the high ghrelin levels.

 The weight loss that results from the diet will help rein in the high leptin (the other hunger hormone) levels, too.
 As you lose weight, your insulin levels (signifying inflammation and usually oxidative stress as well) will normalize.
 To speed that up, I always add a good curcumin supplement and supplements to decrease leptin by increasing BDNF.